Dantusaikamal/The-Indigenous-Spices/Readme.md

    can be divided into two teams: One will focus on the pending tasks and one will try to solve the bugs reported.
 The testing will be done throughout the process starting from the initial release till deployment and later on.

-**5. Deployement:**
+**5. Deployment:**

    After intense testing by the testing team from the local host, the release will be deployed to a domain based host.
-The testing will be carried out again to ensure the proper fuctioning of the webpage.
+The testing will be carried out again to ensure the proper functioning of the webpage.

 **6. Review:**